bigomics/omicsplayground-doc/modules/mod3_DEGs.rst

 .. note::

-    EXPERT MODE ONLY: We allow expert users to select a method for the DE statistical test.
+    EXPERT MODE ONLY: We allow expert users to select a method for the DE statistical test under the main *Options*.
     To increase the statistical reliability of the Omics Playground, we perform the DE analysis using commonly accepted methods in the literature, including t-test `t-test <https://en.wikipedia.org/wiki/Student%27s_t-test>`__ (standard, Welch),